said-alrove/generator-gulp-smacss-boilerplate/README.md

     - In case that the package has been updated you can bring the new version to your machine by running the `npm update generator-gulp-smacss-boilerplate` command.

+* You also will need to install **Gulp CLI** in your machine by running the `npm install -g gulp-cli` (if it's your case that you don't have it already).
+* Once the boilerplate is generated, you'll have to run the **gulp** command every time you want to see your changes processed.

+    - When running this command, Gulp will open a local server to see your changes in real-time.

 > **Disclaimer:** I'm starting to learn how to use **Git/Github** correctly, therefore there'll be plenty of pull requests, commits and other stuff as tests in this repository, however, *this won't represent my way of working forever*, I'll learn more things along the way as always :D!.

 ![](https://cdn.swapps.com/uploads/2017/03/starting-with-smacss-1.jpg)